92

 “Furthermore, this is the opinion of the great majority of the Fathers.
 So the author quoted by Saint Chrysostom says, ‘The Lord not only blessed the bread, but gave it with his own hand to Cleophas and his companion.
 But that which is given by His hand is not only sanctified, but is sanctification and the cause of sanctity to the recipient.’

 “And Saint Augustine in his homily on this passage says: ‘How did the Lord will to make Himself known?
-By the breading of bread.
-We are content then, that in the breading of bread the Lord is made known to us.
+By the breaking of bread.
+We are content then, that in the breaking of bread the Lord is made known to us.
 In no other way is it His will to reveal to Himself.
 Therefore, although we shall not see Him in bodily form, He has given us His flesh to eat.’”

 This therefore is the testimony of a most competent authority on the general and traditional understanding of what actually took place at Emmaus on that first Easter Sunday.
 And we who seek to learn God’s ways in dealing with us are thus encouraged to draw a few spiritual conclusions, knowing that the Holy Ghost must mean to teach us, since He inspired Saint Luke to report with such care all those sacred events.